ais-open/azure-blueprint/README.md

 3. Run Orchestration_InitialSetup.ps1
 4. Enter the parameters above when prompted

-Note the resource group name and Key Vault name; these will be required during the deployment phase.
-The script will also generate a GUID for use during the deployment phase.
+Note the resource group name, and Key Vault name, and domain name; these will be required during the deployment phase.

 ### DEPLOYMENT